Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

 ## Examples

-   Following section document various examples.
+The following section documents various examples.
+All of them use the [Eclipse Paho MQTT C client][Eclipse_Paho].

-1. [IoT Hub using Paho][samples_paho]: Register a device using the IoT Hub client and the [Eclipse Paho MQTT C client][Eclipse_Paho].
+1. [IoT Hub C2D][paho_c2d_sample]: Receive and view incoming C2D messages using the IoT Hub client.
+2. [IoT Hub Telemetry][paho_telemetry_sample]: Send 5 telemetry messages using the IoT Hub client.
+3. [IoT Hub Twin][paho_twin_sample]: Use twin features such as updating reported properties, receiving the twin document, and receiving desired properties using the IoT Hub client.

 ## Troubleshooting